-The Ubuntu 20.04 default apt repositories contains git packages.
+The Ubuntu 20.04 default apt repositories contain git packages.
 You can install git packages directly from the default git repositories.
-But they may not have the latest version of git client.
+But they may not have the latest version of the git client.

 This tutorial will help you to install Git on Ubuntu 20.04 LTS Linux system.

 Use the following steps to install Git on the Ubuntu Linux system.

 - Install the software-properties-common package on your system, which contains add-apt-repository command